 | 16 | Final pre-submission checklist and submission | Submitted EE |

-The most important single rule in this timeline: complete your EE Dump before you start writing.
+The most important single rule in this timeline: complete your research before you start writing.
 Students who start writing before finishing research always end up stopping to search for sources mid-essay.
 That kills momentum and produces incoherent essays.

 Common Timeline Mistakes